mtlynch/mtlynch.io/_posts/2017-11-14-how-to-hire-a-cartoonist-for-your-blog.md

 1. Number of hours you will spend managing the work
 1. The rate at which you value your own time

-(1) you know exactly.

-(4) you know as well, but it's hard to come up with a precise number.
+You know item (1) exactly because the freelancer specifies it in their bid.

+You know item (4), though it's difficult for you to quantify it precisely.

-(2) and (3) you have to estimate based on the complexity of the work and the applicant's skill level.
-A low-skilled applicant may compensate with a cheap bid, but consider how many more hours it will take them to get the work right and how much more actively you'll need to manage them.
+Items (2) and (3) you have to estimate based on the complexity of the work and the applicant's skill level.
+A low-skilled applicant may tempt you with a cheap bid.
+Before you're taken in by the low number, estimate how many additional hours you will spend managing them and how much longer it will take them to produce work that meets your standards.

-Avoid hiring a freelancer who doesn't speak your language fluently, as this will drive up (2) and (3).
-Even between two people who speak comfortably in the same language, it's surprisingly difficult to describe a cartoon.
-If you're working with someone whose language ability is weak, you're going to waste cycles to communication failures.
+Candidates who communicate poorly drive up items (2) and (3).
+This includes people who are not fluent in your language as well as people who are just bad at expressing themselves in any language.
+Pay attention to red flags in the early stages of hiring:

+* Loud spelling or grammatical mistakes
+* Improper or incomplete answers to your screening questions
+* Vague questions to you that reqiure clarification

 ## 7. Sketch your ideas first

 I found the quickest way to start describing a cartoon idea was with a simple sketch.
 You don't need a graphics tablet or Photoshop.
 Just draw on a piece of paper and take a picture of it.
 You're trying to capture the broad ideas, not the specifics.

-You should still send your cartoonist a text description of the concept.
-But the sketch creates a shared foundation from which to build.
+You still need to send your cartoonist a text description of the concept, but the sketch creates a shared foundation from which to build.

 ## 8. Provide reference images

 Imagine you want a cartoon that features a car.
 Well, there are lots of different types of cars.
 Is it a sports car?
 An SUV?
 A sedan?

-If there are elements in your cartoon that could be drawn in a variety of ways, use Google Image Search to find an image that matches what you have in mind.
-Send links to your cartoonist so they understand what you're thinking.
+Use Google Image Search to find examples of what you have in mind, and share the links with your cartoonist.

 ## 9. Maintain reasonable expectations for revisions